 Have been going out to explore the city every morning and by early afternoon I’m exhausted and end up along the river where all tourists are sitting at outside cafes.
 Each day I tell myself I’m not going to end up hanging with the tourists again and each day (so far) I’ve ended up there.

 The hustle and bustle of Phnom Penh’s markets is something else – moving a million miles an hour with no place to stop and take a break.
-You must keep moving or you’ll get run over.
+You must keep moving or the crowd will mow you down.
 If you get lost and need to ask directions, good luck – not much English is spoken here.
 You have to be independent and figure things out on your own or jump in a tuk-tuk and hope the driver can understand where you want to go.
-I’m not complaining, but with the frantically fast pace, if you feel like a leisurely stroll or are at all claustrophobic, it’s best to stay away from the larger central markets.
+I’m not complaining, but with the frantically fast pace, if you feel like a leisurely stroll or have a tendency toward claustrophobia, it’s best to stay away from the larger central markets.

 I’m making an effort to be a good tourist and frequent only responsible restaurants and businesses.
 My favorite restaurant so far is Friends which is a training restaurant run by former street youth and their teachers.
 The food is fantastic and it’s a popular place near the National Museum and the food is fantastic.
 I’ve also enjoyed the Foreign Correspondents Club which is on the second floor of a large French Colonial building right on the Mekong River.
 It has a large veranda with floor to ceiling windows open to the outside facing the river.
 The views are great and the people interesting.